Skip to main content

 Troubleshooting

 Ensure Cursor IDE has been launched and logged in at least once.
 The SQLite DB is only created after first login.
 On macOS/Linux, confirm sqlite3 is installed and in PATH.
-Try ccs cursor auth --manual if auto-detect continues to fail.
+Try ccs legacy cursor auth --manual if auto-detect continues to fail.

 Check if port 20129 is in use: lsof -i :20129.
-Change cursor.port in config.yaml if needed, then restart with ccs cursor start.
+Change cursor.port in config.yaml if needed, then restart with ccs legacy cursor start.

 Auto-detect is not available on Windows.
 Use manual import:

-ccs cursor auth --manual --token <token> --machine-id <id>
+ccs legacy cursor auth --manual --token <token> --machine-id <id>

 Find your token in Cursor’s developer tools or Keychain equivalent.